-See the video (at the 1hr 50min mark) in the previous post re the Senate Energy and Environment committee hearings (previous post) for the remarks of committee Deputy Chair, Senator Grant Mitchell (Liberal, Alberta).
+See the previous post re the Senate Energy and Environment committee hearings (video at the 1hr 50min mark) for the remarks of committee Deputy Chair, Senator Grant Mitchell (Liberal, Alberta).
 Note that earlier he had declined to ask the first question (as is his normal routine) stating he preferred to go last.
 From his remarks it's easy to see why.
+The man is a complete asshole!

 Senator Mitchell (a political 'scientist' and smirking full time), said that while he didn't doubt the sincerity of the four contrarian scientists, there was an "overwhelming concensus" [there we go again!] of equally sincere scientists who subscribe wholeheartedly to AGW as a serious problem requiring action.
 He referred to the IPCC as "the strawman that's been raised here") [Uh oh!] adding that many scientists who hold the opposing view are not IPCC scientists but "independent scientists all over the world".
 To believe these (skeptical) arguments is "to believe some kind of strange conspiracy theory" and to believe that "the Harper government is clamping down on scientists to enforce elite climate science concensus" ... "it's the last government that would enforce concensus".
 Before ending Mitchell claims that "there is devastating science that confronts and overwhelms what you are saying" and it's "the same as saying that vaccines are dangerous ... that cell phones cause cancer or that evolution is not true....
 If humans aren't causing this we have to be very, very afraid ... then we can't fix it."